Mcootauc/Babel-Beauty/ideation.md

   Schedule creator: A schedule to allow users to keep track of activites they need to do today.
 Saved through a database

-  Excerise tracker: A record with information about excerises done (both sets and reps) per day.
-Addiional tab to track macros.
+  Makeup index: A record with a list of various makeup products, filtered by types of products.
 Saved through a database

 State the “winner” of this process

-The winner of this process that we concluded was the Food app.
+The winner of this process that we concluded was the Makeup index.

 Expounded Ideas for Food App:

-  Possible name: Bable Cookbook
+  Possible name: Bable Beauty

-  Structure: Two tabs, (1) List of all recipies given in API (most likely going to use TheMealDB) filtering by category of food, (2) Database of all recipe reviews made
+  Structure: Two tabs, (1) List of all cosmetic products given in API  filtering by category of product, (2) Database of all product reviews made

-  (1) Full listt of recipes can be sorted by specific categories (Chicken, seafood, etc.), upon choosing a recipe, the entire ingredient and instruction list will be made.
-At the bottom of the recipe, there would be a button that would redirect users to write a review of the recipe that they followed.
+  (1) Full list of cosmetics which can be categorized by makeup type (foundation, powders, etc.), upon choosing a product, the information of the product will be shown.
+At the bottom of the

-  4/19 Class Notes:
+  4/19 Class Notes: (NOTE: these were made before our switch to a cosmetics app!)
   Step 1:
 - Working adults are a group of people that need a way to have quick, healthy meals accessible because they value their health and need good meals for after work hours.